culturemesh/cm-environment/README.md

 about it.
 It's unprofessional.
 But...nobody will complain if - in a moment of weakness - you go ahead and breathe yourself a nice big gulp of victory oxygen.

+3. You'll also need to know where the php.ini file is located.

+It should be at /etc/php.d/zzzz_custom.ini